StevenBlack/vocab/readme.md

 ### acuminate
 Sharpened or tapered to a point—can be used as an adjective or verb.
 A candle or a sword is acuminate.
 The next time you need to sharpen your pencil during the SATs, raise your hand and explain that your #2 needs to be acuminated.
-Pronounced AH-KYOU'MIN-ATE.

 ### adduce